Beyond Predictions in Neural ODEs: Identification and Interventions: Discretization of ODE Systems

+We proposed C-NODE, an approach to identification and causal structure learning of (sparse) ODE-based dynamical systems using Neural ODEs.
+First, we observe that even if a method achieves perfect predictive accuracy, it may not be able to predict the system's behavior under interventions, as ODE identification is generally ill-posed.
+Therefore, a key focus of our work lies on the predominantly neglected issue of restricting the search space in meaningful ways to recover the underlying sparse system and causal structure.

+We devised a simple and practical method to extract causal dependencies (including cyclic relationships) from a learned neural ODE derivative network.
+We then demonstrated that C-NODE performs well on causal structure identification for a wide variety of settings and further corroborated our findings by correctly predicting the effect of different forms of interventions targeting both the evolving variables as well as parameters of the governing ODE itself.

+In our experiments we analyze C-NODE on synthetic and real-world gene regulatory data with varying numbers of variables, noise levels, and irregular sampling intervals.
+While unidentifiability indeed affects vanilla NODE, C-NODE still reliably infers sparse causal structures.
+Going forward, our results suggest an in-depth analysis of the conditions under which unidentifiability manifests itself in practice as a fruitful direction for future work.
+At the same time, extending C-NODE for successful hypotheses generation in high-dimensional real datasets with stochasticity, delay, unobserved confounding, or heterogeneous environments is an exciting challenge for further research.

+Given these limitations, we highlight that caution must be taken when informing consequential decisions, e.g., in healthcare, based on causal structures learned purely from observational data.
+At the same time, we hope that causal modelling of dynamical systems broadly and C-NODE in particular can be valuable tools for hypothesis-generation in various scientific domains to suggest promising experiments for in-depth follow up.

-\section{Discretization of ODE systems}
+\section{Discretization of ODE Systems}

+The choice to compare primarily to \dynotears{} is motivated by the fact that the autoregressive model in eq.~\eqref{eq:granger} can be viewed as a finite difference approximation to linear systems of ODEs that also incorporates sparsity.
+Since this recent method by \citet{Pamfil2020} demonstrates superior performance to most other competing methods for inferring causality from time series data, we chose it as a strong competitor to our method.
 For numerical treatment of derivatives in ODEs we often employ \emph{finite differences}, where the derivative at time step $t$ is approximated via differences of function values at slightly different time steps.
 For example, the backward finite difference for the first derivative is given by $(f(t) - f(t-h)) / h$ for some $h > 0$.
 For time series data, we often use (without loss of generality) $h = 1$ and can thus approximate the derivative via $f(t) - f(t-1)$.
 Similar approximations of higher order derivatives require more terms.
 Generally, to approximate the $k$-th derivative, information from $k+1$ different time points is needed.
 Hence, finite combinations of the form

 which is also used by \dynotears{}, can in principle encode (linear combinations of) derivatives of $f$ at time $t$ up to order $k-1$.
 Hence, time-series based methods such as \dynotears{} could in principle be expected to be able to model ODE systems correctly.